nekosuke12/plain_japanese/README.md

 * run `python train_translate.py` with the appropriate parameters

 e.g. <br>
-`python train_translate.py --checkpoint Formzu/bart-base-japanese --output models/translate_base` to train a bart base model and output the model in models/translate_base. <br>
+`python train_translate.py --checkpoint Formzu/bart-base-japanese --output models/bart_base` to train a bart base model and save the model in `models/bart_base`. <br>

-`python test_translate.py --checkpoint Formzu/bart-base-japanese --tokenizer Formzu/bart-large-japanese --output simplified/bart_base.txt` to test a bart base  model and output the generated test in simplified/bart_base.txt.
+`python test_translate.py --checkpoint /home/students/udaka/bachelorarbeit/translation/models/bart_base --tokenizer Formzu/bart-large-japanese --output bart_base.txt` to test a bart base  model and output the generated test in bart_base.txt. (replace checkpoint path with the path in which you save fine-tuned models.
+See Fine-tuned models section for available fine-tuned models)

 <br>
 <br>